OWWL-Library-System/eg-docs/docs/policy-best-practices/owwl-policy/bills-payments.md

 (11/2013; EAC 02/2022; PLSDAC 03/2022; PLSDAC 01/2023; EAC 03/2023; OWWLDAC 03/2023; EAC 06/2023; OWWLDAC 09/2023)

-### Payments accepted for lost/damaged items owned by another library

-Any library may accept payment for any other libraries' lost or damaged materials, but the payment must be forwarded to the owning library.
-(OWWLAC 04/2014; EAC 04/2022; PLSDAC 05/2022)

 ### Lost Materials Processing Fee bills

 If a library charges processing fees in addition to lost materials bills, then the library should roll the fee into the item price or use the system-generated Lost Materials Processing Fee bill.
 No libraries should create manual bills, after the fact.
 Contact PLS to configure the system-generated processing fee bill.
 (01/2014)